mdolmen/netw/README.md

 cargo test -- --test-threads=1
 ```

-Test that you actually intercept something:
+To test that you actually intercept something:

 ```bash
 cd tests